 Twitter is the primary social media channel during an incident and others eg Facebook and Instagram, should be treated as secondary channels.
-The Director of Communications will decide which social media channels should be used, as it may be that, depending on the nature of the incident, those secondary channels may not be appropriate channels to relay news about a serious incident.
+The OIT Communications Manager in a Level 2, or the SIT Communications Director in Level 3 or 4, will decide which social media channels should be used, as it may be that, depending on the nature of the incident, those secondary channels may not be appropriate channels to relay news about a serious incident.
 All social media channels will be monitored as a listening tool.